Progressive Conservative Party of Newfoundland and Labrador: Dunderdale era (2010–2014)

 While the Dunderdale government and the PC Party fared well in opinion polling conducted throughout 2012 their support trended downwards.
-In December 2012, a CRA poll showed support for the Progressive Conservatives was at 46 percent, a drop of 14 percentage points in a year.
-The same poll showed satisfaction with government stood at 58 percent, down from 75 percent in a December 2011 poll.
+In December 2012, a CRA poll showed support for the Progressive Conservatives was at 46%, a drop of 14 percentage points in a year.
+The same poll showed satisfaction with government stood at 58%, down from 75% in a December 2011 poll.
 Dunderdale's personal numbers took the biggest hit.
-Only 36 percent of people thought Dunderdale was the best choice for premier, down from 59 percent in a year.
+Only 36% of people thought Dunderdale was the best choice for premier, down from 59% in a year.

 In January 2013, Dunderdale shuffled Jerome Kennedy into the finance portfolio as her government once again warned of large spending cuts.
 When Kennedy delivered his budget on 26 March 2013, he announced the government would run a $563.8 million deficit for the 2013 fiscal year.
 The budget included $300 million in spending cuts and saw 1,200 public sector jobs eliminated.
 Dissatisfaction with Dunderdale and her government increased significantly after the release of the 2013 budget.
-In the first public opinion poll released after the budget, 65 percent of respondents said they were dissatisfied with the government's performance.
-Only 21 percent felt Dunderdale was the best choice for premier, behind the other two party leaders, and the Progressive Conservative Party fell to third place.
+In the first public opinion poll released after the budget, 65% of respondents said they were dissatisfied with the government's performance.
+Only 21% felt Dunderdale was the best choice for premier, behind the other two party leaders, and the Progressive Conservative Party fell to third place.

 Despite a number of big wins for her government throughout the last half of 2013, Dunderdale struggle to regain the ground she had lost in public opinion following that year's budget.
 In September her government announced a tentative deal had been reached with NAPE, the province's largest public sector union.
 Earlier in the year Carol Furlong, the president of NAPE, warned that the union had a war chest built up if a strike was necessary.
 Her government reached agreements with several other unions throughout the remainder of the year.
 In October she joined officials with Husky Energy to announce that the company would build a new offshore oil platform for the West White Rose Extension in Placentia.
 Only weeks later her government announced the benefits they had negotiated as part of the Canada's Comprehensive Economic and Trade Agreement with the European Union, particularly with regards to the fishery.
 The provincial government agreed to eliminate minimum process requirement for the European Union in exchange for the elimination of high tariffs on seafood.
 Days later Dunderdale and her ministers were joined with fishing industry officials to announce that as part of the free trade agreement the provincial and federal governments would invest $400 million into the fishery over three years.
-In December she announced all financing for the Muskrat Falls was in place, with the province borrowing $5-billion, with a 40-year term at 3.8 percent interest.
+In December she announced all financing for the Muskrat Falls was in place, with the province borrowing $5-billion, with a 40-year term at 3.8% interest.